Amadeo

 Size:

-The earthly remains of the steamship Amadeo rest in front of the San Gregorio estate.
-Located in Chilean Patagonia, the estate is a huge complex that has produced sheep's wool, tallow, meat, and leather.
-In 1920, the process was described as follows: Once the sheep have been sheared, the wool is sent to a press, which turns it into bales.
-The bales are loaded onto train cars, which are pulled to the end of the wharf by a locomotive, where a ship's crane lifts them into the hold.
-Amadeo's job, transporting products to market, came to an end on the shores of the Strait of Magellan in 1932.
+The remains of the steamship Amadeo lie on the shore of the San Gregorio ranch.
+Located in Chilean Patagonia, the ranch is a vast operation that has produced sheep’s wool, tallow, meat, and leather.
+The process was described in 1920 roughly as follows: Once the sheep have been sheared, the wool goes into a press, which forms it into bales.
+The bales fall into train cars, which a locomotive pulls to the end of the platform, where a ship’s crane lowers them into the hold.
+Amadeo’s role in transporting the products to market came to an end on the shores of the Strait of Magellan in 1932.